‘We had one chance and it’s gone’: UK families torn apart as relatives left in Sudan

-British families are begging the government to reunite them with loved ones left behind in war-torn Sudan, after they were turned away from evacuation flights that have now ended or faced trouble picking up travel documents.
+British families are begging the government to reunite them with loved ones left behind in war-torn Sudan, after they were turned away from evacuation flights or faced trouble picking up travel documents.

 Rishi Sunak has praised his government for the “successful” operation to “evacuate British nationals who wished to leave, their dependents and other nationalities from Sudan.” added that it was the “largest and longest evacuation of any Western country and one that those involved can be proud of”.